Entrepreneurial Advantages of People with ADHD

 They can Multi-Task When They Become ‘Hungry’

-This ability to multitask will be activated when they become concentrated with getting what they really want.
+This ability to multitask will be activated when they become concentrated on getting what they really want.
 If they see a market where they can become a monopoly in a few years’ time, expect them to juggle their tasks ahead without melting down.

 People with ADHD have been seen as special.
 However, people have not yet realized that many of the big firms existing in the world have bosses and founders with ADHD to thank for.
 They just learned how to reorient their extra energy and drive into something useful and valuable to society.
 It never failed them.
 Shane Perrault Ph.D. advises to, “Do your best to place an emphasis on having balance in your life: people with ADHD need balance to stay outside-of-the box!”